hongtaoh/onlinebook/README.md

 If you experience difficulties installing Hugo, please refer to the [official guide](https://gohugo.io/getting-started/installing/) on installation.

-### Use Hugo
+### 1.2 Use Hugo

-#### 1. Generating a demo site
+#### 1.2.1 Generating a demo site

-After intalling Hugo, please open your terminal and test whether the installation is successful with `hugo version`.
+After installing Hugo, please open your terminal and test whether the installation is successful with `hugo version`.

 Now, we are going to generate a demo site.
 In your terminal, first change directory to where you want the demo site to sit.